RanjithPavan/AWS-Automation-python/README.md

 # AWS-Automation-python
 Repository
-**This repository is for automating AWS using Python** This repo will have a static website
+**This repository is for automating AWS using Python**

+### 01- Static
+This is a script that will sync a local directory to an s3 bucket, and can configure Route53 and cloudfront.